2023 Best Value Health Sciences & Services Bachelor's Degree Schools in New Jersey

 Read full report on Health Sciences & Services at Rowan University

-A rank of #2 on this year’s list means Rutgers University - Camden is a great value for health sciences and services students working on their bachelor’s degree.
-Located in the city of Camden, Rutgers Camden is a public school with a medium-sized student population.
+The excellent bachelor’s degree programs at Rutgers University - Camden helped the school earn the #2 place on this year’s ranking of the best value health sciences and services schools in New Jersey.
+Located in the small city of Camden, Rutgers Camden is a public school with a medium-sized student population.

 You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
 It ranked #3 on our 2023 Best Value Health Sciences & Services Bachelor’s Degree Schools in New Jersey list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a very large student population.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at Stockton State are $14,885 a year.
 Health Science majors at Stockton State take out an average of $21,911 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $230.